ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 ### Prometheus server

-The server does the actual monitoring work, and it consists of 3 main parts:
+The server does the actual monitoring work, and it consists of three main parts:
 - Storage, which is a time series database.
 - Data retrieval worker, which is pulling the data from our target services.
 - Webserver, which accepts [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/){:target="_blank" rel="noopener noreferrer"} queries to get data from our DB.